Tambralinga: 1247–1270 Tambralinga–Dambadeniya Wars

 In at least two senses, the rapid expansion of Tambralinga is exceptional in the history of Southeast Asia.
 In the first place, Candrabhanu's invasion of Sri Lanka and occupation of the Jaffna kingdom marks the only time that a Southeast Asian power has launched an overseas military expedition beyond the immediate Southeast Asian region.
 In the second place, in the historiography of Southeast Asia, southern Thailand has generally played a secondary role to that of places like Java, Sumatra, the Malacca Strait region (Srivijaya in the seventh~eighth century, Melaka in the 15th century), Cambodia, Champa, Vietnam, and Burma.
 Tambralinga's sudden appearance on centre-stage in the 13th century was thus highly unusual.

 List of rulers

 Early mandalas era: 5th – 11th centuries CE

-Information regards Tambralinga's king during this era is scattered and largely based on local legends.
+Information regarding Tambralinga's king during this era is scattered and largely based on local legends.
 Except for Sujita who was mentioned in some chronicles.
 This era ended with heavy losses for Tambralinga in the 1025–1026 Tambralinga/Srivijiya–Ankorian/Chola Wars.